As a leader, you motivate and inspire others (one would assume!). But what motivates you?

 Write your Gratitude List:

-Yes I know you might have heard me say this before, but writing in your Attitude of Gratitude Journal is a key part of having a great mindset, an awesome attitude and a healthy heart.
-Yes, writing a gratitude list has been proven to increase cardiac health as well as our happiness.
-When we focus on being grateful for what we have, it is a motivating factor to do what we are put on this earth to do.
+Yes I know you might have heard me say this before, but writing in your Attitude of Gratitude Journal is a key part of having a great mindset, an awesome attitude and a Yes, writing a gratitude list has been proven to increase cardiac health as well as our happiness.
+Gratitude shifts perspective, boosts health and reignites motivation.
+It reminds you why you’re here.

 Look at your Goals for the week: